 Can you remember all of your past clients?
 Can you remember exactly what they bought, for how much, and what else they might be interested in?
 Maybe you have a file of past clients.
 Good for you.
 So when should you follow up with them next?
 Most people not using a CRM, won’t even bother with the last one because it’s too much effort without an automated tool.
 Don’t you think you would increase sales if you got a reminder 6 months after a job is complete to see how your customer is doing with your product or service?
 Or better yet, 6 months after the job, an automated email goes out to past prospects checking in on them?

 Don’t leave following up with past customers to when sales are slow only to realise they’ve moved on to your competitors.

 While a couple hot prospects might be easy to keep track of, what about that guy that contacted you two months ago, but said their company is going through restructuring so will have to hold off for now?
 How do you keep track of these no longer ‘hot leads’?
 You could either forget about them which is easy when not using a CRM, or you could create a system or a set of reminders to follow up.
 With certain CRMs, you could even automate an email to go out at a pre-determined date to follow up with them.
 That’s almost easier than forgetting about them!

 A CRM system and pipeline management tool helps you nurture prospects and stay on top of the sales process.
-With some you can track all email and phone correspondence, put in notes and reminders of next steps, and have templates for those repetitive emails.
+With some you can track all email and phone correspondence, put in notes and reminders of next steps, and have templates for those repetitive emails the locksmith boss.
 Loosing that sticky note with details of your phone call or forgetting to send the prospect the information they asked for is no longer an option.

 Sell More Products